Sorapointa/Sorapointa/docs/guides/concurrency.md

-But before using Mutex or more complex thread-safe mechanism, first think about whether I can accept the risk of problems occurring (e.g., the primogem operation is very sensitive to
-But repeatedly rewriting insertDefault or repeatedly starting some coroutines because of high concurrency.
+But before using Mutex or more complex thread-safe mechanism, first think about whether I can accept the risk of problems occurring (e.g., the [Primogem](https://genshin-impact.fandom.com/wiki/Primogem)-related operation is very sensitive to But repeatedly rewriting insertDefault or repeatedly starting some coroutines because of high concurrency.
 This cost is affordable.)